Michelle Ayn Tessensohn

 ✳ The training.

-✳ Where she is now.
+✳ Where I am now.

-Her approach is diverse, trauma-sensitive, and inclusive.
+My approach is diverse, trauma-sensitive, and inclusive.

 ✳ Something more personal.